stayradical/atlas-shell/io_redirections_and_filters/README.md

 Display only lines that dont match pattern.
 Display all lines starting with a letter.
 Using a new command to replace characters!
+Removing c and C from input using tr.